victorneo/victorneo.github.com/_posts/2014-05-20-PyCon-APAC-Afterthoughts.md

 Despite using English for most day to day conversations in Singapore, I managed to transition to Mandarin for conversations with fellow attendees here pretty easily.
-I personally felt that conversations I had here in Mandarin was a lot more colorful and interesting than English.
+I personally felt that conversations I had here in Mandarin were a lot more colorful and interesting than English.
 To quote one of my Taiwanese
 friends: "語言真的是很有趣的連結", which I believe can be loosely translated as "Language connects people in interesting ways".